Motorcycle Accident Lawyer in Long Island, NY

 According to the Centers for Disease Control and Prevention, research shows that helmets reduce the risk of death in a motorcycle crash by 37% and reduce the risk of potentially life-altering head injuries by 69%.

-What Should You Wear a Helmet?
+Why Should You Wear a Helmet?

 When buying a motorcycle helmet, make sure that it complies with the US Department of Transportation standards for helmet safety.
 New York law also requires that motorcyclists wear protection of their vision when riding, so consider choosing a helmet with a visor.
 Otherwise, you’ll need to find goggles or other protective eyewear to fulfill this requirement.
 Other helmet features that provide improved safety include: